TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 #### Creating a Single Page Application in Rails

 There are various Javascript frameworks to help developers implement SPA functionality.
 You have possibly heard of some of them, such as AngularJS or ReactJS.
 However, Rails has its own solution to creating the experience of a SPA without writing Javascript.
-This solution is a collection of libraries that are under the umbrella of Hotwire!
+This solution is a collection of libraries that are under the umbrella of Hotwire.

 #### Hotwire